hypothete/shiny-machine/README.md

 - Paul2 & Alan, for their insight on honey
 - John Romkey for [this post](https://romkey.com/2018/07/30/stop-the-loop-insanity/) on Arduino loops
 - The very friendly people at [Dorkbot PDX](https://dorkbotpdx.org/) for helping with hardware design and troubleshooting
-- My wife, for tolerating the constant soft clicking coming from our garage
+- My wife, for tolerating the constant clicking noises coming from our garage

 If this repo helps you build your own Shiny Machine or if you have any questions about the project, please [drop me a line](mailto:duncan@hypothete.com)!